mjnhduc/notes/README.md

 ### 2024-06-13

-- [ ] Finish project report
+- [ ] Check new airdrop announcements
-- [x] Review pull requests
+- [x] Claim eligible airdrops
+- [ ] Swap received tokens
-- [ ] Plan tomorrow's meeting
+- [ ] Track wallet activity for future airdrops

 ---

 Feel free to create new sections for each day or week.
-Happy noting!
+Stay consistent and maximize your airdrop opportunities!